xuhuihuang/mlchem/docs/index.rst

 How to contribute
 ------------------
-To maximize reproducibility and accessibility, we maintain the source code, lecture slides, and notebooks at this repository `xuhuihuang/mlchem <https://github.com/xuhuihuang/mlchem>`_.
+To maximize reproducibility and accessibility, we maintain the source code and notebooks at this repository `xuhuihuang/mlchem <https://github.com/xuhuihuang/mlchem>`_.
 If you would like to contribute, please feel free to open an issue or a pull request to this repository.

 How to cite